Rangers vs. Rockies Player Props Betting Odds

 |3

-- Kris Bryant has 46 hits with five doubles, five home runs, 15 walks and 16 RBI.
+- Elias Diaz has 43 hits with eight doubles, three home runs, 11 walks and 22 RBI.
+He's also stolen one base.

 |Opponent